benweese/Postman/README.md

 - [Postman](https://www.getpostman.com/apps)

 ## Features
-With API testing our Travis-CI runner will use Newman to run postman collections in Command line.
+With API testing our Circle-CI runner will use Newman to run postman collections in Command line.

 ## Code Example